No. 21 Cincinnati holds on for 24-13 win over Tulsa

 THE TAKEAWAY

-Tulsa: The Golden Hurricane is 0-3 against ranked teams this season, also losing 28-7 to No. 18 Michigan State and 43-37 in triple overtime to No. 24 SMU.
+Tulsa: The Golden Hurricane are 0-3 against ranked teams this season, also losing 28-7 to No. 18 Michigan State and 43-37 in triple overtime to No. 24 SMU.

 Cincinnati: Warren limped off for a series in the first half and had to be helped off in the third quarter, putting little weight on his left leg.
 He finished with 35 yards on 13 carries.
 Doaks had 91 yards on 17 carries and scored on his only reception.